ptandon0/rpi_weather_display/README.md

 Display is put to sleep (zero power consumption) at the end of script.

 #### Output
-Output is an 800x480 pixel black/white image that can be written to the e-Ink display.
+Output is an 800x480 pixel black/white image that is written to the e-Ink display.

 Example below: